DenTelezhkin/Ariadne/README.md

 ## Overview

 `Ariadne` architecture fundamentally starts with `ViewBuilder`.
 Because view controllers are so tightly coupled with their views on iOS, `UIViewController` is considered to be a `View`.

+> Note: on watchOS `View` is a typealias for `WKInterfaceController`, and on macOS for `NSViewController` for similar reasons.

 Definition of `ViewBuilder` is simple - it builds a `View` out of provided `Context`:

 ```swift
 protocol ViewBuilder {